coolsam726/laravel-mongo-world/readme.md

 ## About

 This package published under MIT license.
-If you have any question or suggestion, please feel free to submit a issue, or email me Guixing<khsing.cn(AT)gmail.com>.
+If you have any question or suggestion, please feel free to submit a issue, or email me Sam Maosa<maosa.sam(AT)gmail.com>.

-Have a nice day.
+Good luck being a real Big-Data artisan.